New cocktail to go law leaves many Enid restaurants unsure

-A new state law allowing businesses to sell cocktails to go went into effect Wednesday.
+A new state law allowing businesses to sell to-go cocktails went into effect Wednesday, Aug.
+25, 2021.

 There has been confusion about the law and its start date, since the bill passed in May but didn’t take affect until Aug.25.
 Officials at many businesses were’t aware of the new law and won’t be able to say definitively when or if they will add this service to their menus.
 Many of the chain restaurants like Bricktown Brewery and Chili’s in Enid likely will begin participating soon once they receive further guidance from their franchise.
 The News & Eagle reached out to multiple Enid restaurants that serve alcohol, and so far the only one definitively participating is Cafe Garcia.